-A stay at the Stafford hotel in central London is like discovering a secret gem just yards away from the bustling heart of the capital.
+Visiting the Stafford hotel London is like discovering a secret gem just yards away from the bustling heart of the capital.
 With its American Bar, vast wine cellar, secret passages, World War 2 tributes and Game Bird restaurant, not to mention luxury suites, royal stables and penthouse suites, there is certainly more than meets the eye at this luxury London hotel.

-From the front, The Stafford is a grand, luxury hotel just off St James’s in Piccadilly whose equally grand hotel neighbours include St James’s hotel and club, Dukes London and of course, The Ritz.
+From the front, The Stafford is a grand, luxury hotel just off the historic St James’s street in Piccadilly whose equally grand hotel neighbours include St James’s hotel and club, Dukes London and of course, The Ritz.

 When you arrive at The Stafford, the door staff are extremely welcoming and friendly for such a grand hotel and the lobby and lounge are the very definition of calm, traditional refinement.

 However when you walk through the grand refinement of the hotel, with its beautiful artwork and opulent furnishings, suddenly you come across something rather different: a room where hundreds and hundreds of items, from teddy bears and model aircraft to flags, sport pennants and baseball caps are hanging from the ceiling.
 Welcome to the famed American Bar at the Stafford.

 American Bar at The Stafford London

 According to the hotel’s history, during the 1930s most West End hotels in London renamed their bar ‘The American Bar’ in an attempt to attract the business of the increasing numbers of visitors from the US, and they all started serving exotic cocktails such as Manhattans, Sidecars and Martinis.

 While most hotels have since renamed their bars, The Stafford remains one of only two in London that have kept the name (the other one being the Savoy).